Jasoncarelse27/atlas/README.md

 ### Basic Chat
 1. Open the application in your browser
 2. Type a message in the input field
-3. Select your preferred AI model (Claude, Groq, or Opus)
+3. Select your preferred AI model (Claude Sonnet or Claude Opus)
 4. Press Enter or click Send

 ### Voice Input